openbase/bco/docs/index.md

 ## BCO Installation

-Before installation you should checkout the latest-stable branch for the core components.
-Else you install a snapshot version.
+Before the installation you should checkout the latest-stable branch for the core components.
+Else you install a snapshot version and you need to configure your maven settings: https://github.com/openbase/bco.bcozy/wiki/IDE-Setup
 Now, you should be able to start the installation.
 During this, all bco core components are installed to the previously defined ```$prefix```.
 To perform the installation (or update the components later on) execute the installation script in each downloaded repository.
 ```
 ./install.sh